Destabilising compact warped product Einstein manifolds: Background

-For large values of $m$, we can make the following approximations
+For large values of $m_{i}$, we can make the following approximations

-where $f_{\infty}$ is a non-zero constant that is the limit of the $f_{m}$.
-Hence the warped product Einstein metric $\bar{g}_{m}\oplus f_{m}^{2}\tilde{g}$ can be approximated by the metric $\bar{g}_{\infty}\oplus f_{\infty}^{2}\tilde{g}$.
-As Equation \ref{KKeq} ensures $\mu = f_{\infty}^{2}\lambda$, the metric $\bar{g}_{\infty}\oplus f_{\infty}^{2}\tilde{g}$ is a product Ricci soliton.\\ \\ In Sections \ref{sec:4} and \ref{sec:5} we define two different tensors.
-The first is the GHP variation (Definition \ref{GHPvardef}) which is the analogue of the tensor $h_{1}$.
-The fact that $h_{1}$ is not obviously universally destabilising goes some way to explain why the GHP variation fails to destabilise warped products in all but the lowest dimensions.
-The Ricci variation (Definition \ref{Ricvardef}) is the analogue of $h_{2}$ and Theorem \ref{T3} could be paraphrased as saying that, providing the metrics $\bar{g}_{m}$ and $\bar{g}_{\infty}$ are close to each other, the fact that $h_{2}$ is universally destabilising means the Ricci variation also destabilises the warped product for large values of $m$.\\ \\ We remark that in the case the soliton is trivial we obtain a product Einstein manifold.
-It is classically known that ordinary Riemannian product Einstein metrics are unstable as fixed points of the Ricci flow (and as black holes if $n\leq 9$).
-In this case then
+Hence the warped product Einstein metric $\bar{g}_{i}\oplus f_{i}^{2}\tilde{g}$ can be approximated by the metric $\bar{g}_{\infty}\oplus \tilde{g}$.
+We shall see in Section \ref{sec:5} that $\mu_{i} \approx \lambda$, and so, for large values of $m_{i}$, the metric $\bar{g}_{i}\oplus \tilde{g}$ is almost a product Ricci soliton.\\ \\ In Sections \ref{sec:4} and \ref{sec:5} we define two different tensors.
+The first are the GHP variations (Definition \ref{GHPvardef}) which are the analogues of the tensor $h_{1}$.
+The fact that $h_{1}$ is not obviously universally destabilising goes some way to explain why using GHP variations fails to destabilise warped products in all but the lowest dimensions.
+The Ricci variation (Definition \ref{Ricvardef}) is the analogue of $h_{2}$ and Theorem \ref{thmB} could be paraphrased as saying that, providing the metrics $\bar{g}_{i}$ and $\bar{g}$ are close to each other, the fact that $h_{2}$ is universally destabilising means the Ricci variation also destabilises the warped product for large values of $i$.

-This perturbation can be thought of as `inflating' one factor in the product.
-Both the GHP and the Ricci perturbation also follow this idea but are complicated by the fact that the warping function is not constant.